Senate of Canada Building: Post 1966

 In 1966, the National Capital Commission decided to remove the tracks along the east side of the Canal as part of an urban renewal plan.
 They were replaced by a scenic drive, and a new Ottawa station was built just east of Ottawa's downtown area in the neighbourhood of Eastway Gardens.
-While the NCC had originally planned to tear down the structure, it was spared, becoming the centre of Canada's centenary celebrations in 1967.
+While the NCC had originally planned to tear down the structure, it was spared, becoming the centre of Canada's centennial celebrations in 1967.
 After sitting empty for many years, it was turned into the Government Conference Centre.
-A new entrance and canopy at the rear of the building was built to provide greater security for the Commonwealth Prime Ministers meeting held in 1973.
+A new entrance and canopy at the rear of the building was built to provide greater security for the Commonwealth Heads of Government Meeting held in 1973.
 The same year, artist Bruce Garner sculpted bronze doors for the new entrance, titled Reflections of Canada.
 The tracks and sheds south of the station were demolished and now taken over by Colonel By Drive and the Rideau Centre.

 It had since been home to many gatherings of civil servants and politicians.
+In 1981, a pivotal meeting of federal justice minister Jean Chrétien and provincial justice ministers Roy McMurtry and Roy Romanow in the kitchen of the conference centre struck what was called the "Kitchen Accord" about the patriation of the Constitution of Canada.
 In 2001, the building hosted the G20 conference, a gathering of 20 finance ministers from around the world.

 As well as hosting conferences, the building was also sometimes used as a gallery.
-A section of the Berlin wall was on display inside the main entrance from September 27, 1991, until January 29, 2011.
+A section of the Berlin Wall was on display inside the main entrance from September 27, 1991, until January 29, 2011.
 Because the location of the display was not widely publicized, it was decided that the segment would be more prominent at its new location in the Canadian War Museum.